 A few studies of chasteberry fruit for premenstrual syndrome (PMS) have found a benefit.
 However, most of these studies were not well designed, so firm conclusions about chasteberry for PMS have not yet been scientifically drawn.

-Small studies suggest that chasteberry may help with breast pain and some types of infertility, as scientific studies seek additional evidence to support and determine the precise effect chasteberry has on these conditions.
+Small studies suggest that chasteberry may help with breast pain and some types of infertility.
+Scientific studies seek additional evidence to support and determine the effect chasteberry has on these conditions.

 Side Effects and Cautions

 - Chasteberry has not been associated with serious side effects.
 However, it can cause gastrointestinal problems, acne-like rashes, and dizziness.
 When first trying chasteberry, start with small doses and build up slowly to allow your body to become accustomed to its benefits gradually.

 - Chasteberry may affect certain hormone levels.
 Women who are pregnant or taking birth control pills or who have a hormone-sensitive condition (such as breast cancer) should not use chasteberry.

 - Because chasteberry may affect the dopamine system in the brain, people taking dopamine-related medications, such as selegiline, amantadine, and levodopa, should avoid chasteberry.